Dental Medicine Program Admission

 - One must be from either a predental advisory committee or a science professor

-- The other preferentially should be from either someone with a D.O./M.D. or D.D.S./D.M.D. degree and/or professionals who can testify to the integrity and ethical standards of the applicant
+- The other preferentially should be from either someone with a D.O./M.D. or D.D.S./D.M.D. degree and/or someone who can testify to the integrity and ethical standards of the applicant

-- Letters written by immediate family members are not acceptable
+- Letters written by immediate family members will not be accepted

 - All letters of evaluation must be submitted directly by the evaluators to AADSAS